Wildhams Wood

 Terrain: Woodland paths and forestry tracks, sometimes uneven.
 Mainly flat, with one steady descent.
 A very short section on a quiet country lane with grass verges.

-Public Transport: There is no public transport to this location
+Public Transport: There is no public transport to this location.

 Bluebells mixed in with the wild garlic

-Wildham Wood is situated just east of the beautiful village of Stoughton in spectacular West Sussex countryside.
+Wildhams Wood is situated just east of the beautiful village of Stoughton in spectacular West Sussex countryside.
 Although the area is popular with cyclists and walkers, the woods have a wonderfully isolated atmosphere.
 In May the forest floor is thick with wild garlic and bluebells creating one of nature’s most breath-taking scenes.

 The Route

-3. This path will begin with woodland either side and then narrow and become more enclosed.
-You will have the woodland to your left and a field/hedge to your right.
-There are gaps in the hedge that reveal nice views of far woodland.
-The field on your right will come to an end and you will once again be surrounded by trees.
-Soon after this, look out for a huge yew tree.
-It is quite distinctive as there are no other yew trees around it and it has a large trunk.
-Turn left after the tree onto a forestry track.
+Turn right at the top when you come to a cross path.
+Initially, the path has woodland either side.
+It will then narrow; the woodland will still be to your left and a field/hedge to your right.
+The field on your right will end and you will once again be surrounded by trees.
+Soon after this, look out for a huge yew tree with a large trunk.
+It is quite distinctive as there are no other yew trees around.

 Did you know?